mmgen/mmgen-wallet/doc/wiki/Altcoin-and-Forkcoin-Support.md

 $ python3 -m pip install -r keccak-requirements.txt  # see above
 $ python3 -m pip install -r xmr-requirements.txt
 ```

+#### Wallet creation and transacting via the compatibility layer

+This is now the preferred way to transact XMR, replacing the deprecated
+`mmgen-xmrwallet` command for most operations.
+Everything works as described
+in the [**Getting Started**][ct] guide, with the following differences:

+- Manual transacting is not supported, only version 2 [**autosigning**][ax].
+- XMR compatibility mode must be enabled.
+Use `--xmrwallet-compat` for online
+  commands, or set `xmrwallet_compat` to `true` in your config file.
+- The `mmgen-addrgen` script is not used.
+Instead, addresses are created
+  automatically when `mmgen-autosign setup` is run with the `--xmrwallets`
+  option.
+Type `mmgen-autosign --help` for more information.
+- After autosign setup, `mmgen-addrimport --coin=xmr` is run on the online
+  machine with no arguments.
+This creates the watch-only wallet or wallets
+  that together comprise the user’s tracking wallet.
+For watch-only wallets
+  that already exist, no action is performed.
+- The `mmgen-xmrwallet` script may be used to list and view sent transactions
+  on the removable device.
+Type `mmgen-xmrwallet --help` for details.
+- New accounts and addresses may be added to the tracking wallet via
+  `mmgen-tool --coin=xmr listaddresses`.

+#### Wallet creation and transacting via `mmgen-xmrwallet` (deprecated)

+Monero support includes automated wallet creation/syncing and transacting via
+the [`mmgen-xmrwallet`][mx] command.

 *The following instructions are applicable for a hot wallet setup.
 To learn
 how to cold sign transactions using MMGen Wallet’s autosign feature, first